zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/omlsql/omlsql.md

 ## Task 1: Examine the Data
 1. Click the hamburger icon ![Hamburger image](images/hamburger.png) to open the left navigation menu and click **Notebooks**.
 2. The Notebooks page opens with all the notebooks listed in it.
-Click the **OML4SQL Time Series 1** notebook to open it.
+Click the **OML4SQL Time Series ESM (1)** notebook to open it.
 ![Notebooks listed](images/notebooklist.png)
-3. The _OML4SQL Time Series 1_ notebook opens in the notebook editor.
+3. The _OML4SQL Time Series ESM (1)_ notebook opens in the notebook editor.
 Click the gear icon to view and set the interpreter binding order.
-5. Click the play icon next to the **OML4SQL Time Series ESM 1** title to run all paragraphs of the notebook.
+5. Click the play icon next to the **OML4SQL Time Series ESM (1)** title to run all paragraphs of the notebook.

   ![Run all paragraphs](images/timeseries-run-all-paragraphs.png)
 6.Click **OK** in the confirmation window to run all paragraphs.